Amey-Thakur/MOBILE-COMMUNICATION-AND-COMPUTING-AND-MOBILE-APPLICATION-DEVELOPMENT-LAB/MAD Lab/README.md

 <!-- =========================================================================================
                                      EXPERIMENT 2
      ========================================================================================= -->
-## Experiment 2: Android Layouts
+## Experiment 2: Understanding Co-channel Interference and SINR

-Implement different types of layouts in Android
+Understanding the concept of co-channel interference and SINR (Signal to Interference plus Noise Ratio)

+**Date:** July 29, 2021

 | # | Document | Description |
 |:-:|:---|:---|